terranblake/lighting-simulation/README.md

 # LED Animation System

-A system for controlling RGB LED strips using Python and Arduino via serial communication.
+A system for controlling RGB LED strips using Python and Arduino via serial communication, with advanced audio visualization capabilities.

 ## Overview

 This project allows you to generate LED animations in Python and send them to an Arduino that controls an RGB LED strip using the FastLED library.
-It now also supports audio visualization features to react to music or sound.
+It includes sophisticated audio visualization features that react to music or sound in real-time, with support for frequency analysis, beat detection, and dynamic visual effects.

 ## Components

 - **Python Animation Generator**: Creates RGB animations and sends them over serial
 - **Arduino Controller**: Receives animation data and controls the LED strip
-- **Communication Protocol**: Simple serial protocol for transferring RGB values
+- **Communication Protocol**: Optimized binary protocol for transferring RGB values
 - **Audio Visualization**: Captures system audio and generates visualizations on the LED strip
+- **Web Interface**: Real-time control and preview of visualizations

 ## Hardware Requirements